TravelXML/REDIODB/RedioDB-v0.0.4/README.md

-Below is a complete README file for Redio DB that incorporates your additional details.
-You can adjust any sections as needed:

----

 # Redio DB

 **Redio DB** is a lightweight, high-performance distributed database designed for real-time data operations and pub/sub messaging.
 It provides both a modern gRPC API and a Redis‑like CLI for non‑interactive and interactive usage.